 I can vaguely remember the way the policemen blocked the access to Kuta in 2002.
 There’s been a bombing, they said.
 Whilst I remember the day, my memory is nothing compared to those directly impacted, or even indirectly, by the events of that fateful day.

 Once a year, on 12 October, they commemorate the tragedy that killed 202 people at Ground Zero, a monument built at the ‘scene of the crime’.
-The first Bali bombing is an event that is etched into their lives, a memory that lasts forever.
+The first Bali bomb is an event that is etched into their lives, a memory that lasts forever.
 Perhaps its effects can be seen as scars on their bodies, or are invisible as trauma affecting the very way they live.
 Some suffer from post-traumatic stress, still jumping when they hear loud sounds, explosions on the television or the loud ring of a phone.

 “My religion doesn’t teach hatred.”